coleifer/peewee/docs/peewee/writing.rst

 * ``INSERT`` - auto-incrementing primary key value of the newly-inserted row.
   When not using an auto-incrementing primary key, Postgres will return the new row's primary key, but SQLite and MySQL will not.
+Multi-row inserts differ by database, see :ref:`insert-many-return`.
 * ``UPDATE`` - number of rows modified
 * ``DELETE`` - number of rows deleted